Connect with others who understand.

 Others get circular sores on the scalp, arms, or neck — these are typical symptoms of a type of lupus called discoid lupus.
 Skin signs of lupus can show up unexpectedly, and they may or may not be painful.

-Experts from Johns Hopkins Lupus Center estimate that 50 percent of people with lupus have photosensitivity.
-Natural sunlight and artificial lighting can produce sunburn-like symptoms and activate other lupus symptoms.
+According to Johns Hopkins Lupus Center, 50 percent of people with lupus have photosensitivity (sensitivity to light).
+Natural sunlight and artificial lighting can produce symptoms that resemble a sunburn and activate other lupus symptoms.

-Bruises are not considered a typical skin symptom of lupus, but members of MyLupusTeam report that they experience bruising.
+Bruises are not considered a typical skin symptom of lupus, but members of MyLupusTeam report that they have experienced bruising.
+Read on to find out why these bruises itch, or why your skin might itch and then bruise.

 One MyLupusTeam member described their situation: “I wanted to ask if anyone is experiencing skin issues that feel like you are being stung by bees all over your back and itching from head to feet.
 It comes when I start moving around, or I get warm, or the sun is on me.
 My doctors do not know what it is, but they said it’s not related to lupus.”